 Elzerman served as advisor for many PhD and MS students, authored numerous reviewed publications, book chapters, and reports, and made presentations at many universities and diverse professional societies.
 He has served as a consultant, with government groups and in professional societies, especially the American Chemical Society.
 Positions in the Division of Environmental Chemistry have included being Treasurer, Chairman, and now a Councilor.
 Other ACS service has included the ACS Books Advisory Committee, the Committee on Publications, the National Award Committee, the Graduate Education Advisory Board, and the Committee on Education as a member and Vice-Chair.
 He now serves on the Committee for Environmental Improvement and on the Advisory Board for Environmental Science and Technology.

 He has been involved in assessing, developing solutions, and cleaning up many contaminated sites in the US, Europe, and Asia, and has special expertise in treatment of POP’s, persistent organic pollutants such as dioxins, PCB, and halogenated pesticides and in waste formation during chemical processing.
 He obtained a Ph.
 D. in physical organic chemistry from the University of Washington in 1968 and a B. S. with highest distinction from the University of Minnesota in 1963.
-His recent industrial positions were as Senior Vice President, Technical Development, OHM Corporation, and Vice President, Technology, International Technology Corporation.
+From 1984 to 1993, he was Senior Vice President, Technical Development, OHM Corporation, and Vice President, Technology, International Technology Corporation.

 Dr. John R. “Jack” Fowle III is the principal of Science to Inform, LLC where he is an independent consultant advising clients about the use of science to inform decisions regarding environmental risk and in the development and use of alternatives for animal testing.